panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 Again, put the parameters into a pair of parenetheses, then put a colon `:` and finally indicate the method return type.

-Now you should be ready to type the functions in your TypeScript code.
+Now you should be ready to type functions in your TypeScript code.

 How can you type a function that can be invoked in multiple ways?
 Follow the post [TypeScript Function Overloading](/typescript-function-overloading/) to find more information.